hal-efecan/mavenist/content/blog/under-the-radar/under-the-radar-brands.md

 ### Cote et Ciel (France)

-When it comes to bags the first thing that any utilitarian shopper should look for is form as well as function, and Cote et Ciel have this in... well bags.
+When it comes to bags the first thing that any utilitarian shopper should look for is form as well as function, and <a href="https://amzn.to/2WZ1JdB" target="_blank">Cote et Ciel</a> have this in... well bags.
 When it comes to innovative designs that seemlessly bridge the gap between fashion and industral design then there's simply no better candidate.

 ![instagram](BdxwLFfBN3h)

 ### Veilance (Canada)

-Another one of my favourites that fly under the radar for most is the Veilance by the canadian outerwear brand Arcteryx.
+Another one of my favourites that fly under the radar for most is the <a href="https://amzn.to/2Aaqomo" target="_blank">Veilance</a> by the canadian outerwear brand Arcteryx.
 What Veilance does best is creating hybrid pieces that bridge the gap between classical mens tailored silhouettes and brings them into the 21st century with modern materials